-- Scaling up from the local level. - Misconceptions and lobbying. - Lack of precedents for successful district heat models. - Lack of integration with smart grid and and other low-carbon investments. - Insufficient number of financial instruments for corrective measures in the housing sector, and allocating funds for corrective measures specified in air protection programmes. - Emphasising the importance of the issue of air quality improvement by consolidating activities at the national level and establishing partnerships for the improvement of air quality. - Involving society in activities to improve air quality by increasing public awareness and creating permanent platforms for dialogue with social organisations. - The need for an appropriate diagnosis of the situation in order to determine appropriate corrective actions. - Negative perceptions of energy cooperatives, especially by older residents, particularly in postcommunist countries. - The elimination of fossil fuels (coal, natural gas, heating oil) from heating systems in households and other facilities. - Introducing environmental fees for the use of fossil fuels in low-power heating systems. - Harmonising regulations in the EU with regard to the principles of establishing and running energy cooperatives (too much leeway in the interpretation of provisions by EU members). - Lack of adequate public financial schemes to encourage the implementation of bioenergy projects. - Lack of support for local governments by national and European funds, and a lack of available resources. - Changes in the traditional method of running municipalities, in order to implement new ways of generating, using and managing energy at the local level through cooperation.
+- Short-term bioenergy project development uncertainty regarding the bioenergy regulatory framework. - Energy market integration and legal status of energy community formation by citizens. - Policy incompatibilities among EU, national and regional levels regarding bioenergy. - Lack of implementation of the RED II directive. - Financial viability and the lack of public funding. - Scaling up from the local level. - Misconceptions and lobbying. - Lack of precedents for successful district heat models. - Lack of integration with smart grid and other low-carbon investments. - Insufficient number of financial instruments for corrective measures in the housing sector, and allocating funds for corrective measures specified in air protection programmes. - Emphasising the importance of the issue of air quality improvement by consolidating activities at the national level and establishing partnerships for the improvement of air quality. - Involving society in activities to improve air quality by increasing public awareness and creating permanent platforms for dialogue with social - The need for an appropriate diagnosis of the situation to determine appropriate corrective actions. - Negative perceptions of energy cooperatives, especially by older residents, particularly in post-communist countries. - The elimination of fossil fuels (coal, natural gas, heating oil) from heating systems in households and other facilities. - Introducing environmental fees for the use of fossil fuels in low-power heating systems. - Harmonising regulations in the EU regarding the principles of establishing and running energy cooperatives (too much leeway in the interpretation of provisions by EU members). - Lack of adequate public financial schemes to encourage the implementation of bioenergy projects. - Lack of support for local governments by national and European funds, and a lack of available resources. - Changes in the traditional method of running municipalities: to implement new ways of generating, using, and managing energy through cooperation at the local level.

-The survey also identified several opportunities for the future implementation of bioenergy policy at the EU level.
+The survey also identified several opportunities for future implementation of bioenergy policy at the EU level.
 These included the rapidly changing policy framework and market conditions regarding bioenergy and biomass exploitation, the encouragement of heat production within collective self-consumption systems and renewable energy communities, the decommissioning of fossil fuels, and the introduction of sufficient financial instruments to support bioenergy.
 Many of the recommendations centred on the opportunities to reduce energy poverty and involve citizens in decision-making and dissemination processes.
 The simplification of administrative and bureaucratic procedures was also mentioned, as well as the achievement of sustainable and clear business models for all actors in the value chain.

 Regarding emergent low-carbon policies, the survey responses pointed to the need to address 'rapidly changing policy frameworks and market conditions'.
-In that sense, it was pointed out that 'complex regulations that the compliance with their requirements (e.g., RED) may create a large administrative burden for small-scale operators (such as the majority of RESCOOPS that operate small-scale biomass units)' as 'in the proposal for REDIII, it is foreseen to lower the exemption threshold for the application of sustainability criteria in the case of solid biomass fuels to 5 MW of thermal input.
+In that sense, it was pointed out the compliance with the requirements of complex regulations (e.g., RED) may create a large administrative burden for small-scale operators (such as the majority of RESCOOPS that operate small-scale biomass units)' as 'in the proposal for REDIII, it is foreseen to lower the exemption threshold for the application of sustainability criteria in the case of solid biomass fuels to 5 MW of thermal input'.
 In comparison, the exemption threshold in REDII was set to 20 MW of thermal input.
-Such requirements for small-scale operators may burden the realisation of bioenergy projects'.
+Such requirements for small-scale operators may burden the realisation of bioenergy projects.